bsu-mbe-cbl/paraview-for-mesh-viewing/README.md

 To install the [conda]/[mamba] package manager we're using to install Paraview, follow the [mamba] installation instructions:

+> Note: if you already have conda on your computer, you cant skip this step.
+However, if you don't have mamba, you will need to replace mamba -> conda in the code snippets.

 1. Navigate to the [mamba installation] instructions page, which will contain a link to the [miniforge downloader repository].

 2. Download the installer for the correct OS, under the *Miniforge3* heading